python-pillow/Pillow/docs/handbook/image-file-formats.rst

 PDF
 ^^^

 PIL can write PDF (Acrobat) images.
-Such images are written as binary PDF 1.1 files, using either JPEG or HEX encoding depending on the image mode (and whether JPEG support is available or not).
+Such images are written as binary PDF 1.4 files, using either JPEG or HEX encoding depending on the image mode (and whether JPEG support is available or not).

+The :py:meth:`~PIL.Image.Image.save` method can take the following keyword arguments:

+**save_all**
-When calling :py:meth:`~PIL.Image.Image.save`, if a multiframe image is used, by default, only the first image will be saved.
+    If a multiframe image is used, by default, only the first image will be saved.
     To save all frames, each frame to a separate page of the PDF, the ``save_all`` parameter must be present and set to ``True``.

+    .. versionadded:: 3.0.0

+**append_images**
+    A list of images to append as additional pages.
+Each of the images in the list can be single or multiframe images.

+    .. versionadded:: 4.2.0

+**append**
+    Set to True to append pages to an existing PDF file.
+If the file doesn't exist, an IOError will be raised.

+    .. versionadded:: 5.1.0

+**resolution**
+    Image resolution in DPI.
+This, together with the number of pixels in the image, will determine the physical dimensions of the page that will be saved in the PDF.

+**title**
+    The document’s title.

+    .. versionadded:: 5.1.0

+**author**
+    The name of the person who created the document.

+    .. versionadded:: 5.1.0

+**subject**
+    The subject of the document.

+    .. versionadded:: 5.1.0

+**keywords**
+    Keywords associated with the document.

+    .. versionadded:: 5.1.0

+**creator**
+    If the document was converted to PDF from another format, the name of the conforming product that created the original document from which it was converted.

+    .. versionadded:: 5.1.0

+**producer**
+    If the document was converted to PDF from another format, the name of the conforming product that converted it to PDF.

+    .. versionadded:: 5.1.0

 XV Thumbnails
 ^^^^^^^^^^^^^